Kingdom of England: Anglo-Saxon England

 England has remained in political unity ever since.
-During the reign of Æthelred the Unready (978–1016), a new wave of Danish invasions was orchestrated by Sweyn I of Denmark, culminating after a quarter-century of warfare in the Danish conquest of England in 1013.
+During the reign of Æthelred the Unready (978–1016), a new wave of Danish invasions was orchestrated by Swein Forkbeard, King of Denmark, culminating after a quarter-century of warfare in the Danish conquest of England in 1013.
 But Sweyn died on 2 February 1014, and Æthelred was restored to the throne.
 In 1015, Sweyn's son Cnut (commonly known as Canute) launched a new invasion.
 The ensuing war ended with an agreement in 1016 between Canute and Æthelred's successor, Edmund Ironside, to divide England between them, but Edmund's death on 30 November of that year left England united under Danish rule.
 This continued for 26 years until the death of Harthacnut in June 1042.
 He was the son of Canute and Emma of Normandy (the widow of Æthelred the Unready) and had no heirs of his own; he was succeeded by his half-brother, Æthelred's son, Edward the Confessor.

 Norman Conquest

 The peace lasted until the death of the childless Edward in January 1066.
-His brother-in-law was crowned King Harold, but his cousin William the Conqueror, Duke of Normandy, immediately claimed the throne for himself.
+His brother-in-law was crowned King Harold, but his cousin William the Bastard, Duke of Normandy, immediately claimed the throne for himself.
 William launched an invasion of England and landed in Sussex on 28 September 1066.
-Harold and his army were in York following their victory against the Norwegians at the Battle of Stamford Bridge (25 September 1066) when the news reached him.
+Harold and his army were in York, following their victory against the Norwegians at the Battle of Stamford Bridge (25 September 1066), when the news reached him.
 He decided to set out without delay and confront the Norman army in Sussex so marched southwards at once, despite the army not being properly rested following the battle with the Norwegians.
 The armies of Harold and William faced each other at the Battle of Hastings (14 October 1066), in which the English army, or Fyrd, was defeated, Harold and his two brothers were slain, and William emerged as victor.
 William was then able to conquer England with little further opposition.
 He was not, however, planning to absorb the Kingdom into the Duchy of Normandy.
 As a mere duke, William owed allegiance to Philip I of France, whereas in the independent Kingdom of England he could rule without interference.
 He was crowned on 25 December 1066 in Westminster Abbey, London.